 Bar & Gazebo

 Clementines have recently added a stunning new speciality bar with a huge variety of whiskey,gin, vodka, brandy, red and white wine.
-There is also a large screen for viewing sporting events.

 There is now also a covered Gazebo outside with stunning views of the mountain.